-Concurrent with the first phase drill program, geological mapping, prospecting and sampling of the northern-most Murra District of the Property is continuing.
-While there is little information available on Murra, the area is also host to a number of historic workings dating back to the Spaniards and is reputedly a former silver producing district.
-One such prospect is Mina Estrella, an old artisanal working, which returned high gold values upon assay.
-The vein exposed in the access adit measures five metres in width and has been sampled across three metres.
-One metre channel sampling across the accessible width of the vein returned an average of 62.34 g/t of gold over three metres.
+Concurrent with the first phase drill program, geological mapping, prospecting and sampling of the northern-most Murra District of the Property continued.
+While there is little information available on Murra, the area is also host to a number of historic workings, many dating back to the Spaniards.